 I’ve been listening to a lecture by Luhmann titled “Systems Theory and Postmodernism.”
 Early in the lecture, Luhmann mentions a conversation he had with Jean-François Lyotard in which Lyotard said, “The Postmodern Condition was not one of his better books.”

-We tend to think of society as being broken or sick, and if we can just fix it or heal it, then people will be happy–as if the purpose of society is to make people happy.
+We tend to think of contemporary society as being broken or sick, and if we can just fix it or heal it, then people will be happy–as if the purpose of society is to make people happy.
 But what if society has no “purpose,” no telos, other than circulating communication?
 Luhmann argues that it is communication, not action, that reproduces society.
 Reproduction means to produce a product out of the same product.
-Thus, society re-produces communication out of its own product, which is communication.
-Society reproduces communication, not action.
+Thus, society re-produces communication out of communication.
+Communication only functions with reference to previous communication and in anticipation of further communication.

 Clearly, there is no need for communication to be consensual or reasonable–and it rarely is.
 But it must be recursive, using communication to produce further communication.
-There must be a recursive reference to previous communication (system memory) and anticipation of subsequent communication.
+There must be a recursive reference to previous communication (system memory) and anticipation/expectation of subsequent communication.
 Communication produces possibilities for further communication.
 That is to say, communication produces the possibility of saying yes or no, or of accepting or rejecting an offer to communicate.
 Communication reproduces the difference between acceptance and rejection of propositions.
 This is operational closure.

 I realize that any critique of postmodern theory is likely to be read as reactionary, as if I’m saying that intellectuals should stop worrying about all social injustice.
 But that is not the point at all.
 Of course, we need to be concerned about these problems, particularly issues like climate change and overpopulation; however, postmodern theory, as long as it persists in thinking of society in terms of shared norms, values, stories, memories, etc., it cannot help us address any of these problems.